How long does Laser Eye Surgery last?

 If you are presbyopic and looking for refractive surgery options that address both long- and near-distance vision.
 Presbyond blended LASIK, monovision, or multifocal intraocular lens implants are available.
 The other aspect to the longevity of laser eye surgery is what’s known as regression.
 This refers to the re-development of a prescription that compromises the distance vision.
 Regression after refractive eye operations, including PRK, LASIK, and SMILE® is not yet fully understood.
 In most cases, the procedure is considered permanent.

 A laser tool surgically reshapes the front surface of your eye, the cornea.
 It alters the way light passes through this structure such that it focuses to a sharp point on your retina.
 This provides clear vision.
-Patients are satisfied with their vision for years and even decades after their refractive procedure.
+Most patients are satisfied with their vision for years or even decades after their refractive procedure.
 Some may find their vision begins to blur with time.

 One theory is that the eye is an organic structure and like all living things, it changes with time.
 There are some patients whose eyes are not yet stabilised and so their prescriptions still progress with time.
 Undergoing laser eye surgery is not a treatment to halt progression.
 Another theory supported by research is that the healing process that takes place in the superficial epithelial layers of the cornea and the deeper stromal layers after surgery results in an alteration of the biomechanics and biometrics of this anatomical structure.
 Refractive surgery techniques such as PRK, LASIK, and SMILE® involve the removal of certain sections of the cornea.
 This process is called photoablation.
 This reshapes the surface.
 Although the operation is very safe, it is still considered a type of trauma to the eye.
 Thus, sparking a healing response.
 In the years following laser eye surgery, the epithelium and stroma of the cornea change in structure.
 Thickness and shape may result in a change to the prescription of the eye and subsequent regression of vision.